hcmlab/AffectToolbox/README.md

 ![System Scheme](/System.png)

 ## **2. Installation**
+**** For getting access to a one-click-installer, please write an email to Silvan Mertes (silvan.mertes@uni-a.de).
+(We are still working on licence stuff before we can upload it on Github)****

+For the standard installation via Python environment do the following:
 - Clone repository
 - Create Python environment (tested with Python 3.9, but should work for newer versions as well)
 - Install packages listed in requirements.txt